ave-llan/linux-server-setup/how-to/configure-firewall-and-change-ssh-port.md

 1. Change the SSH port.

     While looged in as a user with sudo privileges, change your SSH port from the default 22 to a number in [1025, 65536).
-Make a note of your new port number or you will be unable to login.
+Make a note of your new port number or you will be unable to login after making this change.

     Open the sshd configuration file:
     ```